Group Media & Photos

 Released from Parole: February 1945

-Sam Nishimura was born on April 28, 1905, in Haleiwa, Oahu.
-Raised and educated in Hawaii, he became a tailor and opened a shop in Haleiwa.
+Samuel Nishimura was born on April 28, 1905, in Haleiwa, Oahu.
+Reared and educated in Hawaii, he became a tailor and opened a shop in Haleiwa.
 He married and with his wife had six children.

 Nishimura was arrested in April 1942.
 The family suspected that this was connected to his signing of a bank note for his father as part of a donation to purchase a truck for the Japanese Red Cross.

-As the only professional tailor at the Sand Island and Honouliuli camps, Nishimura took care of the tailoring repairs for the internees.
+As the only professional tailor at the Sand Island and Honouliuli camps, Nishimura took care of mending the garments of his fellow captives.

 He was released in January 1944 and returned to his family and his tailor shop.